configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 ---
 id: user-condition
 title: User Condition
 description: A user condition is a condition that is based on the comparison of a user attribute and a preset value (comparison value).
-It allows you to define targeting rules which target users based on their properties.
+It allows you to define Targeting Rules which target users based on their properties.
 ---

 ## What is a user condition?

 A *user condition* is a condition that is based on the comparison of a user attribute and a preset value (*comparison value*).
-It allows you to define targeting rules which target users based on their properties.
+It allows you to define Targeting Rules which target users based on their properties.

 ## How does the user condition work?